aurule/npc/docs/customization/campaigns.rst

 Plot and session files are configured in the ``campaign.plot`` and ``campaign.session`` objects, respectively.
 Both config objects share the same keys:

-:path: :octicon:`note` Directory where the files should be put
+:path: :octicon:`note` Directory where the files should be placed
 :latest_index: :octicon:`number` Numerical index of the most recent file
 :filename_pattern: :octicon:`note` How to name the file
 :filename_contents: :octicon:`book` What to put in the file
+:additional_files: :octicon:`list-ordered` Other files to create alongside the plot or session file

 Naming and Indexes
 ~~~~~~~~~~~~~~~~~~